 What is the most durable type of carpet?

 When choosing the most durable carpet for your home, there are some things that you look at that help you arrive at the best choice.
 Some of the quality indicators for carpets include the following:

 - Pile fiber density.
 With great quality carpet feeling the backing once you run your hands through the fibers won’t be easy.

 - Pile fiber weight.
-A heavier carpet means more fiber per square foot.
+A heavier carpet means more fibre per square foot.
 This in turn means better quality.

 - Quality of the carpet material.
 Wool happens to be the most costly material because of its quality.
 It’s natural, soft, eco-friendly, and durable.

 - Fiber twist.
-Carpets with a higher fiber twist number are more recommended since this means that it can withstand more traffic.
+Carpets with a higher fibre twist number are recommended since this means that they can withstand more traffic.

-- Type of fiber used.
+- Type of fibre used.
 From what we’ve seen earlier, carpets are made of different materials which bear varying properties.
 This makes them adapt to different conditions in different capacities.

 - Carpet texture.
 Not only do different textures have varied characteristics but also unique properties.